sahal-mulki/hand_ai/README.md

 pip install requiremens.txt
 ```

-in folder in which requirements.txt is located in.
+in the folder in which requirements.txt is located in.
 # Usage

 (It takes some time to load and initialize and this has been trained on me so it may not work for you)